Barada Bhushan Chakraborty: Early years and education

 Barada was born in Binyafair village, in the Tangail district of what is now Bangladesh in 1901.
 His father was a priest, Haragopal Chakraborty and mother, an educated lady (up to middle school), Soudamini Devi.
 Barada Bhushan married Ashalata, younger by 11 years, in 1922.

 He studied primary classes in his village school and then moved to North Bengal's Dinajpur town to study in a middle school, 'Dinajpur Academy'.
-After his entrance examination, he went to Calcutta, and graduated in Arts from Vidyasagar College of Calcutta University; he received a post graduate degree from the Law College passing LLB.
+After his entrance examination, he went to Calcutta, and graduated in arts from Vidyasagar College of Calcutta University; he received a post graduate degree from the Law College passing LLB.
 After obtaining the law degree he returned to Dinajpur and started practising in the Dinajpur Bar.
 (Subsequently, during his political detention for eight years (1930–1938), he passed his MA and also received the title, 'Pandit' after obtaining two degrees in Sanskrit scholastic, 'Rashtrabhasha Visharada' and 'Kavyatirtha' appearing for all the exams from jails.)

 Political activism during British rule

 Barada Bhushan Chakrabarty was a front line freedom fighter and a member of Anushinal Samity at Dinajpur (Now Bangladesh) He recruited Satyabrata Chakrabarty, Hrishikesh Bhattacharya, Saroj Kumar Basu in Anushilan Samiti.
 He or his family members were not involved with Hili Mail Dacoity Case which took place in year 1933.
 He was arrested as suspected in Hili Mail Dacoity Case.
 But police failed to collect any evidence of his involvement and did not submit charge sheet against him and was released.
 He spent several years in imprisonment as detenue and for his involvement of freedom movement.
 His wife Ashalata Chakrabarty was also directly involved in freedom movement and sent to jail.

 During the Quit India movement in 1942 he led Gandhiji's movement in Dinajpur and was jailed for a year.
 Later he left Gandhiji's path and joined the Communist Party of India (CPI) and remained a dedicated communist till his death.

 In 1946 he, with others from the CPI, organised the most significant peasant movement of Bengal, the Tebhaga movement.
-He was in charge of the movement in Dinajpur to control and connect the movement throughout the district.
+He, Satyabrata Chakravorty, and Dinesh Das were in charge of the movement in Dinajpur town.
 Dinajpur district's movement was one of the fiercest, and many villagers were killed by the British.
-He was arrested by the British and was kept in jail till India was declared independent and Pakistan was born in 1947.
+He was arrested on 4 January 1947, and was kept in jail till India was declared independent and Pakistan was born in 1947.